Tristan1900/Budgetier/README.md

 The result below shows a comparision between just using Varnish and using a static probability model.
 1/8 means for every object it has 1/8 probability to be admitted.
-![alt text](./asset/static.png "Plain Varnish vs static probability") From figure we can see useing a probability model can increase the hitratio and reduce the writes to disk.
+![alt text](./asset/static.png "Plain Varnish vs static probability") From figure we can see useing a probability model can increase the hitratio by almost 30% compared to plain Varnish and it also reduces the writes to disk.
+The problem is that it does not control the writes as we want.
-![alt text](./asset/threshold.png "Static probability vs dynamic threshold") The graph above shows static probability and dynamic threshold, we can see dynamically tuning can really control the writes to disk, but the hitratio increases very slow.
+![alt text](./asset/threshold.png "Static probability vs dynamic threshold") The graph above shows static probability and dynamic threshold, we can see dynamically tuning can really control the writes to disk as we want, but the hitratio increases very slow.

 ### Further experiment
-Next we want to try different function of probability.
-Add more metrics and try different traces.
+Next we want to try different model of probability e.g. expontial, log.
+Tune the dynamic threshold to increase the hitratio and relax control a bit to increase disk utilization.
+Add more metrics and try different traces or longer traces.
 Also control the client sending rate to simulate the real production environment.
 ## Let's do experiment